Updated December 29, 2021

 On the other hand, cold leads require a more cautious approach.
 Many consumers treat unsolicited cold calling or emailing with suspicion or even hostility.
 On average, it takes 18 calls for businesses to generate a single warm lead.

 Unlike warm leads, it isn’t possible to leverage someone’s activity on your website or marketing channels to build a profile of what they’re looking for.
-For this reason, cold leads need to be nurtured very carefully if they are to become warm or qualified leads.
+For this reason, cold leads need to be nurtured very carefully if they are to become warm or qualified leads, and warm and hot leads should be given more time and care than cold leads.

 Warm leads vs. hot leads